DIAGNijmegen/website-content/content/pages/members/robert-van-lente.md

 scholar:
 publons:
 orcid:
-linkedin:www.linkedin.com/in/rvlente
+linkedin: www.linkedin.com/in/rvlente

+Robert was a Data Science MSc student from Radboud University visiting DIAG for a research internship in 2022.

 Robert obtained his bachelor’s degree in Computer Science from the Technische Universiteit Eindhoven in 2019.
 After working as a software developer for several years, he started a master’s degree in Data Science at Radboud University in 2021.
 After developing an interest in the application of machine learning in the medical field, he joined the [Diagnostic Image Analysis Group](http://diagnijmegen.nl) in September 2022 to do his research internship, working on improving pulmonary nodule classification algorithms until January 2023.
-He is supervised by [member/colin-jacobs] and [member/kiran-vaidhya-venkadesh].
+He was supervised by [member/colin-jacobs] and [member/kiran-vaidhya-venkadesh].